Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Application to the Markovian fictitious play learning model

 \section{Application to the Markovian fictitious play learning model}

 \zcinq

-\hop We discuss here a Markovian strategy in a two-person game and study the induced dynamic.
-The model is studied by Benaïm and Raimond in \cite{BenRai08} and was inspired by a so-called {\itshape pairwise comparison dynamic} introduced in Benaïm et al. \cite{BHS2}.
+\hop We discuss here a Markovian strategy in a two-person game and study the induced dynamics.
+The model is studied by Bena\"im and Raimond in \cite{BenRai08} and was inspired by a so-called {\itshape pairwise comparison dynamics} introduced in Bena\"im et al. \cite{BHS2}.